ashafaei/ubc3v/README.md

 * Easily access the data.
 * Generate point cloud from the depth image.
-* Use the extrinsic camera paramters to merge the generated point clouds from different viewpoints.
+* Use the extrinsic camera parameters to merge the generated point clouds from different viewpoints.
 * Draw the posture in the reference coordinate space.
 * Generate a groundtruth class image to feed to a CNN.

 ## UBC3V Toolkit
 The Matlab toolkit for UBC 3 View Dataset facilitates data access and use in Matlab.
-Grab a copy of this project and navigate through the root folder in matlab.
+Grab a copy of this project and navigate to the root folder in Matlab.
 Run `init` to initialize the script.

 ### UBC3V Configuration